ShuweiShao/AF-SfMLearner/README.md

 # AF-SfMLearner

-This is the reference PyTorch implementation for training and testing depth estimation models using the method described in
+This is the official PyTorch implementation for training and testing depth estimation models using the method described in

 > **Self-Supervised Monocular Depth and Ego-Motion Estimation in Endoscopy: Appearance Flow to the Rescue**
 >